 be able to be laundered and machine-dried without damage or change to shape.

-For further information, the CDC has issued on how to wear, take off, and wash reusable face coverings.
+For further information, the CDC has issued guidance on how to wear, take off, and wash reusable face coverings.

 Use of a face covering is not a substitute for the important workplace preventative technique of maintaining six (6) feet of physical distance from others.